 Chairman Marchetti expressed concern with the low pass rates and requested that DOPL continue to follow up on this issue.
-Board Member Jeff Bradley asked NASCLA to review their cut score for exam questions.
+Board Member Jeff Bradley asked NASCLA to review their policy of including defective questions in determining the pass mark.
 Jacquie Wilberscheid, NASCLA, reviewed their exam development process with the Board which includes gathering SMEs from trade organizations and various state agencies to design and review test questions.